Park (Wolverhampton ward): Economy

 The ward contains the Marstons Park Brewery, one of the city's main employers.
 Other employers in the ward tend to be office or school based but there are also a number of well-known pubs and restaurants.
-The city's now closed Eye Infirmary was located at the top of Compton Road in Chapel Ash, the site is now awaiting redevelopment as is the nearby site of the old Quarterhouse pub, now demolished.
+The city's now closed Eye Infirmary was located at the top of Compton Road in Chapel Ash.
+The site began redevelopment in 2023 and plans to provide new housing and employment.

 Education

 Also inside Park ward are a number of schools, including Wolverhampton Grammar School, Wolverhampton Girls' High School, St Peter's Collegiate Academy and St Edmund's Catholic Academy, as well as numerous Primary schools.
 The Compton campus of the University of Wolverhampton is there, as is the Paget Road campus of the City of Wolverhampton College.